HammazAhmed2105/Actice-Directory/Part1.md

 # Creating a Logical Diagram
 ## Overview
 The lab includes two servers, two computers, and a network setup.
-This environment helps you practice installing and configuring AD, Splunk, and related tools, providing practical experience to showcase during interviews.
+This environment helps me practice installing and configuring AD, Splunk, and related tools, providing practical experience to showcase during interviews.

 ## Lab Diagram
 Below is the diagram representing our lab environment: